-WHEREAS, a Draft EIR was prepared for the Proposed Project and was circulated for public review from August 11, 2023 to September 25, 2023, during which time the City held one public hearing before the Planning Commission on September 12, 2023 to receive comments on the Draft EIR; and
+WHEREAS, a Draft EIR was prepared for the Project and was circulated for public review from August 11, 2023 to September 25, 2023, during which time the City held one public hearing before the Planning Commission on September 12, 2023, to receive comments on the Draft EIR; and

-WHEREAS, a Final Environmental Impact Report ("Final EIR") was prepared, which is comprised of the Draft EIR dated August 2023, together with the Final EIR including responses to public comments on the Draft EIR and edits to the Draft EIR (collectively, all of said documents are referred to herein as the "EIR"), and published at least ten days prior to any public hearings on this Proposed Project; and hearing, and recommended that the City Council certify the EIR and find that it was completed in accordance with the requirements of CEQA; and
+WHEREAS, a Final Environmental Impact Report ("Final EIR") was prepared, which is comprised of the Draft EIR dated August 2023, together with the Final EIR including responses to public comments on the Draft EIR and edits to the Draft EIR, and the Statement of Overriding Considerations (collectively, all of said documents are referred to herein as the "Final EIR"), and published at least ten days prior to any public hearings on this Project; and the Final EIR and find that it was completed in accordance with the requirements of CEQA.
+Planning Commission Resolution No. 2 (2024) memorializing their action is incorporated by reference; and

-WHEREAS, the Council is the decision-making body for adoption of the Proposed Project, and considers recommendations made by the Planning Commission as part of its action; and
+WHEREAS, the Council is the decision-making body for adoption of the Project, and considers recommendations made by the Planning Commission as part of its action; and

-WHEREAS, on January 30, 2024, prior to the adoption of this Resolution, the Planning Commission of the City reviewed the EIR prepared for the Proposed Project, held a duly noticed public
+WHEREAS, on January 30, 2024, the Planning Commission at a duly noticed public hearing reviewed the Final EIR prepared for the Project, and voted to recommend that the City Council certify

-WHEREAS, CEQA requires that, in connection with approval of a project for which an EIR has been prepared that identifies one or more significant environmental effects of the project, the decision-making body of a public agency make certain findings regarding those effects; and
+WHEREAS, CEQA requires that, in connection with approval of a project for which an EIR has been prepared that identifies one or more significant environmental effects of the project, the decisionmaking body of a public agency make certain findings regarding those effects; and